srinivasnemani/FastApi_React_RShiny_Plotly/ReadMe.md

 ### Starting the Python FastApi Server

-> Setup Python virtual environment by installing required packages
+>	A) Setup Python virtual environment by installing required packages
-> Start FastApi server
+>	B) Start FastApi server

 Following commands can be used to perform these two steps: